armaber/articles/KmdfLogging/notes.md

 Notes
 -

-* WDF prevents objects from being created in the cleanup path.
-* KMDF generates the IFR events using a preparation stage:
+* IFR events are activated using `WdfVerifier.exe` and `tracelog.exe`:
     * `WdfVerifier.exe` turns on the driver flags on the target system.
+    * The `.pdb` file for the image containing the events must be procured.
-    * The trace session is launched and stopped, the resulting file is explored.
+    * The trace session is launched and stopped; the resulting file is explored.
-    * It is possible to view the traces in the console, using a realtime session.
+    * Or a realtime session can be launched, with events decoded and displayed in the console.
-* The binary file is decoded using the `Wdf01000.sys` image and adjacent `.pdb`.
+* To decode the binary log, use the `Wdf01000.sys` image and adjacent `.pdb`.

     ```powershell
     & $SymChkExe C:\Windows\System32\drivers\wdf01000.sys /su $SymbolServer;
     ```
     * `tracepdb` version *10.0.26100.4188* is unusable.

 * To postprocess the `.etl`:

     ```powershell